 architecture, (sub)urbanism, media, food, biopolitics

-- I am an Associate Professor at Pratt Institute's School of Architecture, where I teach architectural history and theory, and the chair of the Aggregate Architectural History Collaborative, a group devoted to advancing scholarship in architectural theory and history.
+- I am an Associate Professor at Pratt Institute's School of Architecture, where I teach architectural history and theory, and the editor of the Aggregate Architectural History Collaborative, a group devoted to publishing and advancing scholarship in architectural theory and history.
 This year (2018-19) I am on leave from Pratt and a fellow in the Princeton-Mellon Initiative in Architecture, Urbanism and the Humanities at Princeton University.

 - My book-length publications include Black Lives Matter, a collection of essays that put Black lives at the center of architecture and its history, which I commissioned and edited with Jonathan Massey; Street Value: Shopping, Planning and Politics at Fulton Mall, with Rosten Woo and Damon Rich, a book about how race and class have shaped development in New York City; and a dissertation, "The Architecture of the Market: Food, Media and Biopolitics from Les Halles to Rungis" at the School of Architecture, Princeton University, about the design of food distribution systems in postwar France.
 Most of my articles and book chapters are posted at academia.edu., and links to talks, etc. prior to Nov.
 2016 are up on twitter.

 - meredith at mtenhoor dot net